 Myth 6: Donors that are sick or have a disease do not qualify for whole body donation.

 Fact: Researchers and educators often need donors with certain diseases and conditions.
-Most disease processes, including cancer, are acceptable, and there typically is no age limit.
+Most disease processes, including cancer and dementias, are acceptable, and there typically is no age limit.
 Depending on the program, a few diseases may result in decline, including HIV/AIDS and hepatitis B or C. Other possible health-related reasons for a particular program’s decline include a history of illegal drug use and being severely over or underweight.

 Myth: If the zombie apocalypse occurs, donated bodies will be the most powerful and the first to roam the earth.